Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-\textbf{Multi-scale detection in a divide-and-conquer fashion}.
+\textbf{Scale-specific detectors}.
 The nature behind this line is simple: the features at different depths or levels were responsible for detecting the objects of corresponding scales only.
-HyperNet \cite{66} supposes that the information of a Region of Interest (RoI) could distribute over all layers of backbone network and needs to be well organized.
-Based on this assumption, they concatenate and compress coarse-to-fine features to obtain Hyper Feature which retains the reasoning of small objects.
 Yang \textit{et al.} \cite{67} exploited scale-dependent pooling (SDP) to select a proper feature layer for subsequent pooling operation of small objects.
 MS-CNN \cite{68} generates object proposals at different intermediate layers, each of which focuses on the objects within certain scale ranges, enabling the optimal receptive field for small objects.
-Liu \textit{et al.} \cite{49} devised Single Shot MultiBox Detector (SSD) to detect small objects on high-resolution feature maps.
 Following this roadmap, DSFD \cite{69} employs two-shot detector connected by the feature enhancement module to detect the faces of various scales.
 YOLOv3 \cite{45} conducts multi-scale predictions by adding parallel branches where high-resolution features are responsible for small objects.
-M2Det \cite{70} constructs multi-level feature pyramids to detect objects.
+Lin \textit{et al.} \cite{2} proposed Feature Pyramid Network (FPN), where the instances of various scales were assigned to different pyramid levels according to their sizes.
+Meanwhile, the interaction of features at different depths further guarantees the proper representation of multi-scale objects.
+This simple yet effective design has become an essential component in feature extractor and inspires a series of remarkable variants, \textit{e.g.}, NAS-FPN \cite{NAS-FPN}, Bi-FPN \cite{Bi-FPN} , and Recursive-FPN \cite{R-FPN}.
 In addition, combining scale-wise detectors for multi-scale detection has been extensively explored.
 Li \textit{et al.} \cite{71} built parallel subnetworks where small-size subnetwork is learned specifically to detect small pedestrians.
 SSH \cite{72} combines scale-variant face detectors, each trained for a certain scale range, to form a strong multi-scale detector to handle the faces varying extremely in scales.
 TridentNet \cite{73} builds a parallel multi-branch architecture where each branch possesses optimal receptive fields for the objects of different scales.
-Enlightened by the great success of region-level feature aggregation in PANet \cite{74}, Zhang \textit{et al.} \cite{75} concatenated the pooled features of an RoI at multiple depths with global feature to obtain more robust and discriminative representation for small traffic objects.
 QueryDet \cite{76} designs the cascade query strategy to avoid the redundant computation on low-level features, making it possible to detect small objects on high-resolution feature maps efficiently.